Innocent259/top-news/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

->Original design idea by Nelson Sakwa on Behance.
+>Credit goes to Nelson Sakwa on Behance for providing the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>